drcscodes/drcs.codes/docs/ai/slides/probabilistic-temporal-reasoning.md

 - Equation above is called a recursive state estimator because it computes the new belief state from the previous one rather than by examining the entire percept sequence.

-Previous methods allowed us to represent belief states as sets of possible worlds, but could not compute or represent how likely each state were.
+Previous methods allowed us to represent belief states as sets of possible worlds, but could not compute or represent how likely these states were.
 In this lesson we use the tools of probability theory to quantify our degree of belief in elements of the belief state.

 ## Elements of Stochastic Temporal Models